 Do you want to take your career to the next level by applying to an MBA program?

-They need to pick the best candidates to keep their school at the top.
-And they also want the best career choice for you.
+For one, they need to pick the best candidates to keep their school at the top.
+Second, they want the best career choice for you.
+Finally, there’s always someone with the best MBA resume out there.

 You'll create an outstanding MBA and use it as a marketing tool by applying to their program.